Apple investing $850 million in California solar farm

 | SAN FRANCISCO

-SAN FRANCISCO Apple Inc Chief Executive Tim Cook said on Tuesday the technology company is investing $850 million (£557.3 million) to help build a solar farm in California with solar panel maker First Solar.
+SAN FRANCISCO Apple Inc Chief Executive Tim Cook said on Tuesday the technology company is investing $850 million to help build a solar farm in California with solar panel maker First Solar.

 The project in Monterey County, California will provide enough energy for 60,000 homes as well as Apple's future head office in nearby Cupertino, Cook said at a Goldman Sachs technology conference in San Francisco.